yangcanwang/bi-catalog/README.md

 # CMA CGM US — Active BI Catalog Discovery Tool

-A smart, AI-powered report discovery tool built for CMA CGM US business teams.
+A smart, AI-powered report discovery tool I built for CMA CGM US business teams.
 Instead of searching by keyword, users describe what they need in plain language and the tool matches them to the right report — or routes them into a new report request if nothing exists.

 ---

-## Why we built this
+## Why I built this

-The BI NORTAM team maintains a catalog of reports and dashboards built for the business.
+I maintain a catalog of reports and dashboards built for the business as part of the BI NORTAM team.
 When teams have a reporting need, they should be able to search the catalog first to see if something already exists — avoiding duplicate requests and saving everyone time.

-The current search tool has two core limitations:
+The current search tool has two core limitations I wanted to solve:

 - **Search is text-based and not effective enough.** Users select a department, type keywords, and hope they match a report title exactly.
 But a report title can only hold so many words, and users often don't know the right terminology.
 Someone searching "why did East Coast volume drop" will never find a report titled "Trade Lane Performance by Origin Port" — even if it answers their question perfectly.
 - **Search and request submission are two completely separate processes.** Most users forget to search first.
 Those who do search, find nothing, and then want to submit a request have to start over in a different tool entirely — with no connection between what they already described and the form they now need to fill out.